 The craft was inspired by a felt remnant I found at Michael’s.
 I had no idea they even existed, but they had a ton of these fun prints in felt in a one square foot size.
 I purchased two pieces, and at the time, wasn’t sure what I wanted to do with them, other than something fun for spring.
 The second I came home and saw the Kleenex box on my desk, I knew it was a match made in heaven.

-1. Cut off a one inch strip from both pieces (for the handle).
+1. Cut off a one-inch strip from both pieces of fabric (for the handle).

 3. Let it dry, and apply more Mod Podge and the second felt piece to cover the box completely.